jnk0le/cortexm-AES/README.md

 ```

 Only DTCM memory can be used for LUT tables, since everything else is cached through AXI bus.
-The effects of DMA access to DTCM memory when core have equal priority is unknown.
+The effects of simultaneous access to DTCM memory by core and DMA/AHBS are yet unknown. (there was some changes in r1p0 revision "Improved handling of simultaneous AHBS and software activity relating to the same TCM")

 ## Base ciphers performance (in cycles per block)